loicmarie/playground-8maVaWFU/markdowns/board_and_position.md

 ![Numerotation](img/numerotation.png)

+In the cases where the board is `N < 64`, we can still work by simply setting the remaining **unused bits to zero**.

+# Bits position with N > 64

+Work in progress.

+# Displaying board and position

 In the following sections, we will keep our **Tic-Tac-Toe** example.
 We will also need to display Bitboards if we want to well understand the different operations.
 Two type of displays will be useful:
 * a simple display, that shows the binary sequence